cirofabianbermudez/nvim_setup/README.md

 - Oil
 - Lualine

-I think this are the bare minimum plugins need it to have a very nice experience using Neovim, other functionally can be accomplish setting up internal variables of Neovim or writing remaps.
+I think these are the bare minimum plugins need it to have a very nice experience using Neovim, other functionally can be accomplish setting up internal variables or writing remaps.

 ## Installation